Mettra/fabula-ultima-technosphere-machine/base-context-compressed.md

 ```

 This compressed context provides the foundational understanding needed to work with the Technosphere Machine module.
 Expand sections as needed for specific development tasks.

-AI: You have the context needed for the request.
-Tool use to explore and summarize will only muddy the context.